-Talk to your dentist and ask questions, so that you can learn more about the potential benefits of oral appliance therapy.
+Talk to your dentist, or any of our dentists at Northstar Dental, and ask questions, so that you can learn more about the potential benefits of oral appliance therapy.
 Statistics show that approximately 30 to 50 percent of Americans snore at some point in their lives and it’s not always a result of sleep apnea.
 It could be a simple, quick fix with a trip to your dentist, but do be sure to get them involved.
 While it may seem cheaper to try over-the-counter fixes for sleep and dental health, it could end up costing more in the long run.
 Still thinking that sleep apnea may not be what you have?

 What else can cause snoring?